agilecustoms/release/README.md

       aws-role: 'ci/publisher'
       aws-ecr: true
 ```

+**dev-release** works smoothly with ECR: Docker image gets published with tag equal to branch name.
+ECR allows to configure lifecycle rules by tag prefix, so if you adopt `dev/` prefix for your dev-release branches,
+then you can set up ECR lifecycle rule to delete images with prefix `dev-` after 30 days automatically!

 ### publish in AWS CodeArtifact Maven repository
 This action releases maven artifacts in AWS CodeArtifact repository.